 - Note: Enhanced security can be enabled or disabled only when you update the system programs in your server. - 1.
-Insert a system programs update diskette in your server.
+Insert a Flash BIOS diskette in your server.
 System programs updates are available on the World Wide Web.
 To obtain up-to-date information about your server model, access the home page for your server at the following address: